Government provisions impacting businesses/employer protection responsibilities

 The government recommends considering staggered working hours as part of a plan to return people to work.
 Bear in mind that a change to working hours is likely to be a change to employees' terms and conditions, which requires the employees' agreement.

 The government has indicated it will lift the restrictions as soon as it is safe to do so.
-In the meantime, you may wish to start carrying out COVID-19 risk assessments for each type of workplace you operate and plan how you will consult employees and any recognised unions on the assessment and how to manage the identified risks.
+In the meantime, if you are not yet able to re-open, you should start carrying out COVID-19 risk assessments for each type of workplace you operate and plan how you will consult employees and any recognised unions on the assessment and how to manage the identified risks.

 Best practice states that, where possible, workers should be spaced at least two metres apart and that line markings should be used to reinforce this.
 Where this is not possible, they should work back-to-back or side-by-side rather than face-to-face.
+In some sectors, primarily public transport, retail and hospitality, the regulations now permit one-metre physical distancing, provided you implement appropriate additional mitigating measures (this is referred to as "one metre plus").
+These measures include no standing at bar areas, reviewing lay-outs, face coverings for staff and improved ventilation.
 You should continuously remind staff to wash their hands regularly for a minimum of 20 seconds, particularly after coughing, sneezing and blowing their nose, and provide hand sanitisers if water and soap are not available.
 You should ensure that you arrange for more frequent cleaning of regularly touched communal surfaces and items, using your standard cleaning products.

 If your risk assessment indicates that PPE is necessary, you will need to provide this to staff and ensure it fits properly.
-However, the guides state that it is unlikely you will need to implement the wearing of PPE, face coverings or face masks, unless PPE was mandatory prior to the pandemic.
+However, it is unlikely you will need to implement the wearing of PPE, face coverings or face masks, unless PPE was mandatory prior to the pandemic.

 Adjustment to employment terms